AI Search Optimization Case Studies for Auto Parts

 NOTE: Also see How to Optimize for AI Search and The Future of AI in the Automotive Industry.

-The second Hedges & Company case study on AI search optimization started out as a control, and there were no optimizations.
+The second Hedges & Company case study on AI search optimization started out as a control, and there were no AI optimizations at first.
+After AI optimizations, however, AI referral traffic increased 200% from February to March 2025.

-What was done first to optimize this second site for AI
+What was done first to optimize this site for AI

-For this case study Hedges & Company took what was learned from the first one.
+For this case study Hedges & Company took what was learned from the first AI case study.
 More optimizations known to be effective for AI search were done up front.
 This time, Hedges & Company added content and schema specifically for AI platforms.
 But instead of doing it site-wide, optimizations started on a few specific blog posts.
 These posts included one completely new one, and several that were a few years old and got stale.
 (AI aside, refreshing old content is great in general, if you’re looking for auto parts/spare parts marketing ideas.

 Google clearly liked it, too, as you can see from this screenshot out of Google Search Console.
 This query used regex to filter for only the pages that were optimized for AI.